johnnovak/johnnovak.site/blog/_posts/2016-05-15-cross-platform-gui-trainwreck-2016-edition.md

 So far so good, cross-platform custom GUI proof-of-concept, tick, but I suddenly found myself facing two new problems:

 * The constant redrawing of the whole UI on every frame was burning up about 10-15% CPU on my Intel Core i7 4790 4.0 GHz (8 logical cores).
 That means 1 core out of the total 8 was running at almost 100% all the time!

 * The text rendering quality of NanoVG made me really depressed.

+### Exit NanoVG

 The first problem is easy to fix.
 The abysmal performance has nothing to do with NanoVG or OpenGL, it's just because of the constant 60fps redrawing.
 The